On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Results

 \subsection{Multiple image interpretation}

-We now turn to a more detailed discussion of GW190930$\_$193541 and GW191216$\_$213338.
-The overlap between the skymaps associated with these detections motivated us to test the hypothesis that they are the manifestations of a single, gravitationally lensed event.
+We now turn to a more detailed discussion of GW190930$\_$133541 and GW191216$\_$213338.
+The overlap between the skymaps associated with these detections, in which cluster RX\,J2129.6$+$0005 is included, motivated us to discuss the hypothesis that they are the manifestations of a single, gravitationally lensed event.
 In addition, the median values of merger mass ratio $q$, which is lensing-invariant, are consistent between the two events, but are typically not well constrained \citep{gwtc2}.
 Whilst this does not provide conclusive evidence of strong lensing, we utilise the difference between the arrival time of these two GWs ($\approx78$ d) to explore the hypothesis that they are strongly lensed images of the same source.

-The ratio between the events peak posterior distances $\tD ({\rm GW} 190930)/\tD ({\rm GW} 191216) \approx 2$, which implies a magnification ratio of $\mu ({\rm GW} 191216)/\mu({\rm GW} 190930) \approx 4$.
+The ratio between these events' peak posterior distances is $\tD ({\rm GW} 190930)/\tD ({\rm GW} 191216) \approx 2$, which implies a magnification ratio of $\mu ({\rm GW} 191216)/\mu({\rm GW} 190930) \approx 4$.
 This is firmly in the regime of low-magnification strong lensing, in which isothermal galaxy-scale lenses are more efficient than cluster-scale lenses \citep{smith21}.
 We therefore adopt the following expression under the assumption that the putative lens is close to isothermal:

 where $\beta$ is the source position and the respective images are denoted "$+$" and "$-$".
 This enables us to estimate the individual magnifications suffered by the two images as $\mu_+ \approx 2.67$ and $|\mu_{-}| \approx 0.67$, and thus a combined magnification of $\mu_p \approx 3.3$.
-This shows that GW 190930$\_$193541 and 191216$\_$213338 are de-magnified and magnified, respectively.
+This shows that GW 190930$\_$133541 and 191216$\_$213338 are de-magnified and magnified, respectively.
 The true distance of the source can be rewritten as:

 which yields $D \approx600\,{\rm Mpc}$ which corresponds to $z\approx0.13$.
 Given the low redshift, the GW posteriors are only marginally affected.
 Then substituting $\mu_{\rm p}\simeq3.3$, $\Delta t=78\,\rm d$ and $\mathcal{D}\approx D\approx600\,\rm Mpc$ in to Equation~\ref{eqn:tdouble}, we obtain a $\thE\approx2$ arcsec.
 The following relation for an isothermal lens